 Hormonal imbalance - It has been long recognized that an imbalance between the female reproductive hormones, oestrogen and progesterone, can be a causative factor in Candida overgrowth.
 In order to support friendly intestinal flora, adequate amounts of both hormones are needed.
 Any upset in this balance can cause yeast overgrowth.
 A Complete Female Hormone Assessment can be helpful for detecting any imbalances that may be contributing to a Candida overgrowth.
 Smart nutrition could then devise a special program for you to attend to the Candida overgrowth and rebalance any hormonal abnormalities.

 Parasites and intestinal worms – Researchers have estimated that over 85% of all people living in the Western world have parasites.
 Parasites can be large worm-like creatures or small microscopic organisms.
 Either type destroys friendly bacteria in the intestines making Candida overgrowth possible.
-Parasites can be detected in the Traveller’s Tummy Test.
+Parasites can be detected in the test for ” Good and Bad bacteria, Yeasts such as candida and Parasites”.
 Smart Nutrition could then work with you to remove both the parasites and concurrent Candia overgrowth.

 Chemotherapy – Chemotherapy not only kills cancer cells it also damages our own body cells and gut bacteria, leaving us open to overgrowths of pathogenic microorganisms.
 If you are currently undergoing chemotherapy or are recuperating from treatment, Smart Nutrition can design specialist protocols to support you.
 In addition A simple Candida Saliva Test can be used to identify any candida which may be contributing to your symptoms.